bikramkgupta/do-app-devcontainer/.devcontainer/README.md

 2. Open your project folder
 3. Run Command Palette → **"Dev Containers: Open Folder in Container..."**

+> **Note:** Before opening the devcontainer, review the project's README for any environment setup requirements (e.g., creating `.env` files, configuring services, etc.) and make necessary enhancements to add DevContainer-specific information.

 ### Git Worktree Support

 This devcontainer has built-in worktree support.
 The `init.sh` script automatically detects and mounts the git common directory.